pmerkleplant/permit2-AllowanceRug/README.md

 # Fork of permit2

 This repo is for demonstration purposes **only**!

-It includes a PoC rug vector describes [here](garden.merklplant.xyz/post/rugging-erc20-allowances-via-permit2/).
+It includes a PoC rug vector described [here](garden.merklplant.xyz/post/rugging-erc20-allowances-via-permit2/).

 **Don't use**